Aconcagua Polish Traverse

 With the opportunity to see all aspects of the mountain and reach the highest point in the Western Hemisphere, this surely ranks among our most rewarding expeditions.
 This trip offers participants the chance to test their endurance at high altitude without the complexities of glacier travel, but still in a full-blown expedition context.
 And, for those desiring to climb on Himalayan expeditions to the 8000-meter giants, this climb provides excellent training and experience at higher altitudes.

 Strategy: All of our equipment is carried to base camp by mules.
 We follow the philosophy of climb high and sleep low as we establish a series of higher camps while ascending Aconcagua.
-We have also built in numerous inclement weather days to the schedule to allow more time to attempt the summit climb.
+We have also included numerous inclement weather days in the schedule to allow more time to attempt the summit climb.
 These factors enable proper acclimatization and greatly increase our chance for success.